-Producers that supply a combination of tires, batteries and ITT/AV can choose to submit the result in a single report.
-However, the obligated materials must be verified separately.
+Producers that also supply a combination of tires, batteries and ITT/AV can choose to submit the result in a single report.
+However, the obligated materials must be verified separately and in accordance with the applicable supply data verification procedure.

 RPRA will use the submitted 2023 Verification Reports to assign producers to a large or small producer category based on weight.
 Each category will have different reporting requirements beginning in 2024.
-RPRA will consult on how to divide producers into large and small categories at a future date.

-Starting in 2024, only large HSP producers will be expected to submit a Verification Report, although all HSP producers remain subject to inspections by RPRA regardless of their size.
+From 2024 onwards, only large HSP producers are expected to submit a Verification Report prepared in accordance with this Hazardous and Special Products (HSP) Verification and Audit Procedure, although all HSP producers remain subject to inspections by RPRA regardless of their size.